Jam81202/Pokemon_In_Python/README.md

     Leveling (5),
     Battle stat (6),
     Poke Balls (4),
+  Pokecenters - Basic function (healing party) is completed and functional, but interior is incomplete only having the nurse to heal your pokemon,

 Untouched Features:
   Economy,
-  Poke center/marts (You can heal pokemon and use items.
-I want to complete the map before I start this however.
-Map will include Poke centers/marts), Save States (As of now, you cannot save the game and all progress will be lost upon exiting the game)
+  Poke marts (You can use items.
+I want to complete the map before I start this however), Save States (As of now, you cannot save the game and all progress will be lost upon exiting the game)